hackerb9/utf8strings/README.md

    6. Leading byte of F4 and codepoint is beyond Unicode's limit. (>0x10FFFF)
    7. Leading byte of F5 to FD.
 (Codepoint is greater than 0x10FFFF).
    8. Leading byte of FE or FF.
 (Undefined in UTF-8 to allow for UTF-16 BOM).
-   9. End of file before a complete character is read.
+   9. Code points U+80 to U+9F are skipped as control characters.
-  10. Code points U+80 to U+9F are skipped as control characters.
+  10. End of file before a complete character is read.

-## B. HOWEVER, IT COULD BE BETTER.
+## B. MAYBE IT COULD BE BETTER.

    Some valid UTF-8 sequences are actually undefined code points in Unicode and shouldn't be printed.
 Similarly, for a `strings` program like this, we would want to check Unicode's syntactic tables so we can ignore non-printable characters.
-These have been left out intentionally as they would require updating with every new release of the Unicode standard.
+Those features have been left out intentionally as they would be much more complex and require updating with every new release of the Unicode standard.

 ## C. SOME TESTS:
    1a.
 Values beyond Unicode (>= 0x110000) should NOT be shown: